 Below are some frequently asked questions about the Resale Pool.
 If you do not see your question below, or if you would like additional information, please contact Antonia Finley, Homebuyer Coordinator, at 617/349-4643 or firstname.lastname@example.org.

 Existing affordable homeownership units are offered through the Resale Pool when current owners decide to sell.
 Newly developed units are offered through separate application processes when available.
-To be notified when newly developed units are available, click here to join the Housing Division mailing list.
+To be notified when newly developed units are available, contact the Housing Division at 617/349-4622 or email@example.com.

 The units offered through the Resale Pool are located throughout the City, in many different types of buildings.
 Because the units become available when a current owner moves, we cannot predict which units will become available at any given time.

 There is no way to determine when an applicant will be offered a unit.
-It depends on the number of units of that size that are made available each year, as well as an applicant's preference group, income level and assets.
+It depends on the number of units available each year; the number of bedrooms in those units; and the maximum and minimum incomes required for those units, as well as each applicant's preference group, income level and assets.
 Some applicants may be offered units shortly after application, while others may have to wait.

 No. Applicants in the Resale Pool will be offered units for which they are eligible as they become available.
 If a unit is not in a location that works for you, you may decline to purchase the unit.

-City occupancy standards require that children of the same sex who are less than ten years apart in age share a bedroom.
-Children of the opposite sex may have separate bedrooms.
-You can choose to underhouse yourself by stating on your application that you would like to also be considered for smaller units.
+The Resale Pool occupancy standards require that couples in a relationship share a bedroom, and that children of the same sex who are less than ten years apart in age share a bedroom.
+Children of the opposite sex may have separate bedrooms regardless of age.
+Applicants may choose to under-house themselves in certain circumstances by selecting additional unit size options on the application.

 Yes.
 Include the child on the application and include documentation from a medical professional stating the estimated due date.
 The child will be considered as a household member for purposes of unit size and selection preference when birth is estimated within four months.
 However, you may apply earlier than that and we will move your application to the appropriate preference group at a later date.